w3c-ccg/traceability-vocab/DEVELOPMENT.md

 There are several scripts in this repository for compiling trace vocabulary.
 These scripts can be found in the `/packages/traceability-schemas/scripts/` directory from the root of this repository.
-That directory contains `README.md` which describes the specific of each script and what they do.
+That directory contains `README.md` which describes the specifics of each script and what it does.

 The specification is in the `/docs` folder from the root of the repository.
 The `index.html` file contains the static text that can be found in the spec.
 This document references different sections which can be found in the `/docs/sections`